Neloreck/redux-cbd/README.md

     1) Install package.
     2) Inject reflect-metadata into your bundle (webpack entry or import inside your entryfile).
     3) Configure typescript.
-You should turn on "emitDecoratorMetadata" and "experimentalDecorators" for compiler(*1).
+You should turn on "emitDecoratorMetadata" and "experimentalDecorators" for compiler.
     4) Create some actions (extend simple, complex, async) with @ActionWired annotation.
     5) Create related reducer(extend ReflectiveReducer) with proper @ActionHandlers.
-    6) Create rootReducer, that includes reflectiveReducers.
+    6) Create rootReducer that includes reflectiveReducers.
 Declare storeState interface.
-    7) Create store, based on root reducer.
-Include cbdMiddleware there (*2).
+    7) Create store based on root reducer.
+Extend CBDStoreManager, annotate @StoreManaged.
+Include cbdMiddleware there.
-    8) Create @ReduxConnect decorator (optional).
+    8) Create @StoreConnect decorator.
-    9) Connect component and use props and actions.
+    9) Connect component => use props and actions from declarative storage.

-    (*1) and (*2) are the most important steps.

 tsconfig.json: <br/>
 ```typescript